Victorian Greenhouse Revival – What You Need in Your Glasshouse

-British enthusiasts are driving a revival of interest in Victorian greenhouse design and architecture according to the UK’s leading bespoke producer.
+British enthusiasts are driving a revival of interest in Victorian greenhouse design and architecture.
+This is according to the UK’s leading bespoke producer.

-The family run Griffin Glasshouses of Ropley near Winchester in Hampshire has identified a clear trend over the past five years and now, the majority of their made-to-measure designs reflect the specialist features that were common in structures created in the Victorian era.
+To find out about the trends in the glasshouse industry, you can trust our family-run company, Griffin Glasshouses of Ropley near Winchester in Hampshire.
+We have identified a clear trend over the past few years.
+Now, the majority of our made-to-measure designs reflect the specialist features that were common in Victorian-era structures.
+This includes:

 Although harking back to bygone days, these Griffin greenhouses are thoroughly 21st century in design and maintenance.
-They are produced from the highest quality, maintenance free aluminium at the Ropley factory.
-All bolts and fixings are completely hidden and the frames are powder coated to any colour the customer chooses.
+We produce them from the highest quality, maintenance-free aluminium at the Ropley factory.
+We hide all bolts and fixings powder coat the frames to any colour you choose.

-To ensure authenticity in the design features, the firm’s Technical Director, Paul Smith, visited original Victorian greenhouses at various stately homes throughout the UK.
+To ensure authenticity in the design features, our Technical Director, Paul Smith, went the extra mile.
+He visited original Victorian greenhouses at various stately homes throughout the UK.

 Linda, MD at Griffin, confirms the company’s commitment to authenticity.
 Although we produce greenhouses from aluminium they do have a traditional wood look.
 We can finish them in a complete palette of colours.
 While the majority are either Pebble Grey or Mineral Green, we have had orders for black and even turquoise.